mweidner037/list-positions/README.md

 # position-structs

-A source of memory-efficient "position structs" for collaborative lists and text
+A source of memory-efficient "position structs" for collaborative lists and text.

 - [About](#about)
 - [Usage](#usage)